the-data-sherpa/cribl_query_repository/README.md

    ```

 3. **Set up Supabase:**
-   a.
-Go to [Supabase](https://supabase.com/) and create a new account or log in.
+   - Go to [Supabase](https://supabase.com/) and create a new account or log in.
-   b.
-Create a new project in Supabase.
+   - Create a new project in Supabase.
-   c.
-Once your project is ready, go to the project dashboard.
+   - Once your project is ready, go to the project dashboard.
-   d.
-In the left sidebar, click on "SQL Editor".
+   - In the left sidebar, click on "SQL Editor".
-   e.
-Click on "New query" and paste the following SQL to create the necessary table:
+   - Click on "New query" and paste the following SQL to create the necessary table:

    ```sql
    CREATE TABLE public.queries (